bob-dawson/PromptEngine/README.md

 ## Compile-time Validation

-With `PromptEngine.Analyzer` referenced, template issues are reported at build time.
+With the analyzer/source-generator included in `PromptEngine.Core`, template issues are reported at build time.

 If your template uses undefined placeholders, you'll get a compile error: